On dynamical invariants of coadjoint orbits of 3D volume-preserving diffeomorphisms: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Theodore Drivas and Oliver Edtmair for useful discussions related to the topic of this paper.
+We also thank Mário Bessa for helpful correspondence concerning the density of elliptic periodic orbits and the Franks-type lemma.
 RC acknowledges partial support from the AEI grant PID2023-147585NA-I00, the Departament de Recerca i Universitats de la Generalitat de Catalunya (2021 SGR 00697), and the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).
 JC acknowledges partial support from the NSF grant DMS-2446019.
 FTL acknowledges support from the Spanish Research Agency's grant PID2022-140494NA-I00 and the Ram\'on y Cajal contract RYC2021-034872.